ZebGirouard/GraphQL-Intro/README.md

 By the end of this lesson, you will be able to:

-- Name some cool things about Zeb
+- Say you've met a dude named Zeb
 - Define common GraphQL terms
+- Find a romantic getaway for next Valentine's Day
 - Perform a GraphQL query in a GraphQL Playground
-- Perform a GraphQL mutation in a GraphQL Playground

 <!-- 0:05 -->
 ## Who Is Zeb?